Hyundai Sonata owners have reported 63 problems related to automatic transmission (under the power train category).

 I am the owner of a Hyundai Sonata hybrid 2011.
 I recently bought the car in November 2011.
 I was very excited of buying my first hybrid and the significant savings in gas.
 I have been happy with the car, although I have realized that the savings in gas were good in the beginning, but have dramatically decrease lately.
 I thought it was our driving and had not paid too much attention to this until yesterday when the following incident occurred.
 Yesterday, Sunday March 4, 2012, around 9:00 am on our way to church with the entire family, while my son, 15 years old with a learners permit.
 Out of the blue the car jerked, stalled and completely lost power on southwest parkway.
 My son, an inexperience driver, totally panic and almost crashed into a passing car.
 The car was towed to the dealer, round rock Hyundai in TX.
 Today the dealer was unable to give additional in.

 See all problems of the 2011 Hyundai Sonata.

-The vehicle's vehicle identification number (VIN) is 5NPEU4AF6A_.
 Hyundai Sonata 2010 v6 sedan rolls backwards on incline when in drive.
 Basically goes into freefall in time it takes to put foot from brake to accelerator.
 Also steering is very swimmy.
 Tend to over or under steer and lots of sway in chasis when turning or changing lanes at high speeds on freeway.
 Have taken to dealer multiple times and told it is the way it is designed.
 Sounds flawed to me.
-This automatic transmission issue occurred 09/15/10.

 See all problems of the 2010 Hyundai Sonata.